-Sanchez has good command of his very lively 93-100 mph FASTBALL with solid sink and arm-side run, generating weak contact for a 70 grade on the 20-80 scouting scale.
-He also has a 60 grade 88-90 mph SLIDER with two-plane tilt that misses both left- and righthanded bats.
-And his CHANGEUP runs away from lefty hitters with good downer drop, flashing 60, on the 20-80 scale.
-He sells that change with the same arm speed as his heater, and it runs away from lefty hitters, with sink.
-Now he just needs to do a better job of repeating the same arm slot.
+Sanchez has good command of his very lively 93-101 mph FASTBALL, generating weak contact for a 70 grade on the 20-80 scouting scale.
+He also has a 55 grade 88-90 mph power SLIDER with two-plane tilt that misses both left- and righthanded bats and is a 55 grade.
+He also has a 50 grade 93-98 mph 2-seams SINKER with deep drop.
+And his CHANGEUP runs away from lefty hitters, sinking beneath their bats with impressive downer drop, flashing 70, on the 20-80 scale.
+He sells that change with the same arm speed as his heater.

-Sixto paired his arsenal with advanced pitch-ability that allowed him to toy with lesser hitters while saving his focus for the middle of the order and big situations.
-(Spring, 2019)
+Sixto has advanced pitch-ability that allowed him to toy with lesser hitters while saving his focus for the middle of the order and big situations.

 Sixto is athletic and in control.
 He has such "easy heat."
 He doesn't have to have his arms and legs flailing to distract hitters via deception and muscle the ball to the plate.
 And that allows him to command the ball well.